 The Colonnaded Street

 After you pass the amphitheater and that big plaza, you’ll walk down the Colonnaded Street, lined with Roman columns leading up to a pretty sweet gate.
-If you’re wanting an action shot of people riding camels, this is a great place to take it.

 Climb To The Monastery

-I am completely in love with the Monastery, and can’t understand why it doesn’t get the same attention as the Treasury!
+Our guide, Egel, was charming and chatty, and he led me and my dad up the steep stairs.
+The hike took an hour.
+I am completely in love with the Monastery, and I can’t understand why it doesn’t get the same attention as the Treasury!

 This was easily my favorite sight in Petra, and with a stroke of serendipity, the boring overcast skies cleared and we got 30 minutes of bright blue sky while we were here!
+Sadly, we did have to head back down eventually.

 The Royal Tombs

-The place I was most bummed to miss was the Royal Tombs—we just didn’t have enough time!
+The place I was most bummed to miss was the Royal Tombs – we just didn’t have enough time!

 How To Get The Best Photos Of The Treasury, Petra